Table of Contents

 Cortisol and belly fat after 45 are often connected through ongoing stress, hormone changes, poor sleep, and shifts in blood sugar balance, which together can affect how the body stores fat.

-Midlife brings natural body changes, but gaining belly fat is not unavoidable, especially when you understand how stress hormones influence metabolism and daily energy use.
+Midlife brings natural body changes, but gaining belly fat is not just about age.

 Be the first to comment